cvviz/Guide/jobs.md

 2. Click on **Share Job** on the top-right side of the screen.
 3. To share a job on LinkedIn, choose LinkedIn.
 To share a job on Facebook, choose Facebook.

+# Can I hide my customer's name from the job post shared on social media?

+Yes.
+Recruitment agencies may not be allowed to advertise their client's name on social media or anywhere else. **You can hide your customer's name in a job post** that is shared with the outside world by following below steps -
+**Go to Settings -> Application -> Customers -> Edit/Add Customer -> Set Privacy ON**

 # What is Share with Vendor?

 Vendors are recruitment agencies that could be working with you to help you source/hire candidates.
 When you share a job post with vendors they get a job link with complete job details.
 This link will have an option to upload resumes.
 When a vendor will upload resumes here, it will come directly into CVViZ.
 You can see which resume is sent by which vendor.